Temnodontosaurus: Discovery and identification

 In 1889, Henry Alleyne Nicholson and Richard Lydekker published a two-volume work that served as an introduction to the rules of paleontology for students.
 However, it is in the second volume that the two paleontologists gave a very detailed description of numerous prehistoric vertebrates, and during which the taxonomy of I. platyodon took another direction.
 Indeed, in his correction notes, Lydekker noticed that the teeth of I. platyodon had great differences from those of other previously recognized species of Ichthyosaurus and suggest that the latter could be the type species of a completely new genus of ichthyosaurs, which he named Temnodontosaurus.
 (Note: In the only detailed description of Temnodontosaurus by Lydekker, the taxon is nevertheless always referred to as I. platyodon.)
 This generic name is formed from the Ancient Greek τέμνω (temnō, "to cut"), ὀδούς (odoús, "tooth"), and σαῦρος (saûros, "lizard"), to give "cutting-tooth lizard".
 In a broad review of fossil vertebrates published in 1902, Oliver Perry Hay suggested that because the name Proteosaurus technically took precedence over Ichthyosaurus, he then displaced I. platyodon as the type species of that genus, then renamed Proteosaurus platyodon.
 In 1972, Christopher McGowan again used this combination proposed by Hay (although not mentioned), but the latter revised his judgment two years later, in 1974, in which he moved this species to Temnodontosaurus, as originally proposed by Lydekker.
 The holotype of Temnodontosaurus platyodon consisted of a single tooth which was preserved by the Geological Society of London.
-As the latter has since been noted as lost in 1960, McGowan designated specimen NHMUK PV R 2003 as the neotype of this taxon.
+As the latter has since been noted as lost in 1960, McGowan designated specimen NHMUK PV OR 2003* as the neotype of this taxon.
 This specimen, already mentioned as a representative of the species by Richard Owen in 1881, was originally discovered and partly collected by Mary Anning in July 1832 in Lyme Regis.
 After the discovery, she sold the find to Thomas Hawkins, who himself sold the specimen to the Natural History Museum in London in 1834 for a price of £210.